pkepley/pkepley.github.io/_posts/2021-01-31-FunkyDuino.md

 tag: [Arduino]
 ---

-Funky Duino.
+FunkyDuino.
 Or, How I learned to stop worrying and built an annoying Funky Town music box.

 ## Background